Tutorial

 sym.diff(expression, x, 2).subs({x: 0})

-Now we will calculate the limits using sym.limit
+Now you will calculate the using sym.limit

 , this takes 3 inputs: